Application of Stochastic Modeling to Analysis of Photometric Reverberation Mapping Data: Application to Simulated Light Curves

 The uncertainties in the lags are also highly sensitive to the magnitude of the line contribution in the photometric band.
-As can be seen in Figure~\ref{fig:ideal_cases}, this means that for campaigns with $180$ epochs, $\ha$ lags are almost always measurable with high significance using photometric RM methods, $\hb$ lags are only marginally measurable, and the $\mg2$ and $\civ$ lags are never measurable for light curves with similar sampling properties and physical parameters.
-Single--band RM is very challenging even for $\ha$ and relatively ``narrow'' broad--band filters such as the SDSS system~\citep{fukugita1996}.
+As can be seen in Figure~\ref{fig:ideal_cases}, this means that for campaigns with $180$ epochs, \ha\ lags are almost always measurable with high significance using photometric RM methods, \hb\ lags are only marginally measurable, and the \mg2\ and \civ\ lags are never measurable for light curves with similar sampling properties and physical parameters.
+Single-band RM is very challenging even for \ha\ and relatively ``narrow'' broad-band filters such as the SDSS system~\citep{fukugita1996}.